codbex/codbex-sample-vitepress/docs/products/index.md

 layout: home

 hero:
-  text: Products
+  name: Products
-  tagline: "Find the edition that best suits your needs"
+  text: "Find the edition that best suits your needs"
+  tagline: All editions are fully customizable and extendable

 features:
   - title: Atlas